finos/symphony-wdk/docs/reference.md

 #### <a name="completed-activity-id"></a>activity-id

-The activity id that the completion triggers this event.
+The id of the activity which completion's triggers this event.

 #### <a name="completed-if"></a>if